 How much does it cost to travel to Chimney Rock and Lake Lure?

-You should plan to spend around $196 per day on your vacation in Chimney Rock and Lake Lure.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $234 per day on a trip to Chimney Rock and Lake Lure.
+This is the average daily price for a vacation in Chimney Rock and Lake Lure based on the expenses of other visitors.

 Past travelers have spent, on average for one day: